FanumTax6767/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 1. Days of the week that the rides started at (MON~SUN).
 2. Months that the rides took place in (JAN~DEC).
 3. Duration of the trips.

+Here is the SQL query: [Cleaning the Data](https://github.com/FanumTax6767/Google-Data-Analytics-Cyclistic-Case-Study/blob/main/3.%20Cleaning%20the%20Data.sql)

+## Analyze